Los ricos también lloran: Plot

 Esther goes to live at the house of the Salvatierra along with her nana Ramona, who loves her unconditionally and hides a great secret.
 Esther also finds out about the relationship between Luis Alberto and Mariana, and makes a plan to separate them.
 She lies, saying that she is pregnant and that the baby she is waiting for is Luis Alberto's.
 Don Alberto and his wife believe in what Esther says, and force Luis Alberto to comply with his "man's word" by marrying her.
 Esther achieves her goal, and soon becomes the brand new lady of Salvatierra.
 Mariana, very hurt, decides to leave the house of Don Alberto, and gets a position as secretary in their company.

 Mariana goes to live in a decent apartment and meets a beautiful girl named Patricia, who becomes her best friend.
 All the effort that Don Alberto has done for Mariana in making her to become a well mannered young lady, has paid off for Mariana; Now Mariana is another person.
 She is cultured, refined, educated, well dressed and well spoken.
 Mariana is no longer that "savage girl" that once arrived at the luxurious home that belongs to the Salvatierra family.
-Mariana attempts to forget her love towards Luis Alberto, and she start to courtship with a young and brilliant architect of the company that is owned by Don Alberto; Leonardo Mendizábal.
+Mariana attempts to forget her love towards Luis Alberto, and she starts to courtship with a young and brilliant architect of the company that is owned by Don Alberto; Leonardo Mendizábal.

 Esther manages to get Luis Alberto to marry her and pretends to have an abortion.
 Esther is Diego's lover.
 Later it is discovered that Ramona is the real mother of Esther, who loses the reason.
 Esther, who is now pregnant with Diego's baby, dies of complications while giving birth.
 Ramona repents, and asks Mariana for forgiveness and becomes unconditional with her needs.

 Earlier and during the 1st part is a subplot of deception and murder.